Using Interstellar Clouds to Search for Galactic PeVatrons: Gamma-ray Signatures from Supernova Remnants: Model

 Figures \ref{fig:gspectra2} to \ref{fig:gspectrat} show how the produced gamma-ray spectrum varies with properties of the accelerator--cloud system; the accelerator age, interstellar cloud density and distance between accelerator and cloud.
 The cloud radius is fixed to 10\,pc and the distance of the system to Earth is fixed to 1\,kpc throughout this section.
 For each variable, ten logarithmically spaced values were tested between 1-1000\,cm$^{-3}$ for the density; 1-500\,pc for separation distance and 1-500\,kyr for accelerator age.

 In figure \ref{fig:gspectra2}, the gamma-ray flux is higher for more dense target clouds as expected (see Eq.~\eqref{eq:gflux}).
 As the accelerator age $t$ and separation distance $d$ are fixed, the change in density affects mainly the flux normalisation with an otherwise consistent shape to the spectra.
 Lower energy particles take longer to reach the target material, such that the proton spectrum reaching the cloud shows a low-energy cut-off, which is seen in gamma rays in the form of a smoothed suppression of the flux.
-The flux normalisation is lowered while the energy at which the flux peaks appears higher for slower diffusion, as expected because of the fixed distance and the total age of the system, implying that low-energy particles cannot reach the cloud when the diffusion coefficient is reduced.
+For the slow diffusion case, the flux normalisation is higher and the curve smoother with a less significant drop towards higher energies, as the particles typically spend a longer amount of time within the cloud.

 The trend in figure \ref{fig:gspectrad} also matches that expected, with higher flux for lower separation distances.
 Again, a drop towards lower energies can be seen.
 Larger separation distances can be reached by lower energy particles in the case of fast diffusion.
 Similarly, the energy at which the flux peaks also moves towards higher energies for larger separation distances, as the higher energy particles will reach the cloud earlier and interact for longer than less energetic particles.
-The largest separation distances reached are 250\,pc or 125\,pc for fast or slower diffusion respectively; although with a very low predicted flux $\sim10^{-17} - 10^{-19}$\,TeV\,cm$^{-2}$\,s$^{-1}$.
-The shortest distance shown in figure \ref{fig:gspectrad} is 15.8\,pc due to the requirement that the particles must first traverse the ISM (i.e. that the cloud does not overlap the SNR).
-At the escape time for 1\,PeV particles, $R_{\mathrm{esc}}=1.15$\,pc from equation \eqref{eq:snrrad}, whilst the cloud radius is fixed to 10\,pc, such that the minimum separation distance must be greater than 11.5\,pc.\footnote{Out of the ten values tested, 15.8\,pc is the next smallest value.}
+The largest separation distances reached are 500\,pc or 125\,pc for fast or slower diffusion respectively; although with a comparatively low predicted flux $\sim10^{-13} - 10^{-16}$\,TeV\,cm$^{-2}$\,s$^{-1}$.
+The shortest distance shown in figure \ref{fig:gspectrad} is 31.5\,pc due to the requirement that the particles must first traverse the ISM (i.e. that the cloud does not overlap the SNR).
+At the escape time for 1\,PeV particles, $R_{\mathrm{esc}}=6$\,pc from equation \eqref{eq:snrrad}, whilst the cloud radius is fixed to 10\,pc, such that the minimum separation distance must be greater than 16\,pc.\footnote{Out of the ten values tested, 31.5\,pc is the next smallest value.}